 As with anything in life, no normal stays the same forever.
 Everything is evolving and growing.
 This is a new normal.
 A new and improved normal.

-In the next part of this series, we will talk about adjusting to this new normal – what to feelings to expect, meeting yourself as a mother, and so much more.
+In the next part of this series, How Motherhood Changes You, we will talk about adjusting to this new normal – what feelings to expect, meeting yourself as a mother, and so much more.
 Continue on with me on this journey through motherhood.